nicolegooden/indecision-maker/README.md

   * Back-end server deployment

 ## Wins

-  * Knex - postgreSQL workflow, Migrating and seeding tables
+  * Knex - postgreSQL workflow, migrating and seeding tables
   * Displaying proper data on the DOM
   * Styling using SCSS
   * Technical workflow
-  *

 ## Future Goals

-  * Filter activitites by audience, e.g. familiy friendly
+  * Filter activitites by audience, e.g. family friendly
-  * Create a log in functionality usig user authentication software
+  * Create log in functionality using user authentication software
-  * Add functionality to `<BrowsePage>`so the user can learn more about other activities
+  * Add functionality to `<BrowsePage>` so the user can learn more about other activities without filling out the form
-  * Add users selection to prompts to localstorage
+  * Add users' selections to prompts to local storage
   * Comment functionality
-  * Create new activitties
+  * Create new activitties and add more data to existing activities
+  * Feedback form for user experience - features POST request to our database

 ## In Action

 #### Take 1

-- When the user first interacts with the application, the app renders a welcoming message that introduces the user with an existential question that makes us wonder about our own decisions.
+- When the user first interacts with the application, the app renders a welcome message that introduces the user to an existential question that makes us wonder about our own decisions.

  - The user can interact with the navigation bar and browse the applcation's content such as music, movies, podcasts, card games and board games.